 The key is that, for almost all labors, once a dwarf begins a job it will finish that job even if the associated labor is removed.
 Autolabor therefore frequently checks which dwarf or dwarves should take new jobs for that labor, and sets labors accordingly.
 Labors with equiptment (mining, hunting, and woodcutting), which are abandoned if labors change mid-job, are handled slightly differently to minimise churn.

-Warning: autolabor will override any manual changes you make to labors while it is enabled, including through other tools such as Dwarf Therapist
+Warning: autolabor will override any manual changes you make to labors while it is enabled, including through other tools such as Dwarf Therapist enable autolabor Enables the plugin with default settings.
+(Persistent per fortress)

 Simple usage: